Annette Bear-Crawford: Personal life

+Death and legacy

 In November 1898, after a farewell evening at the Prahran Town Hall, she left for England to attend the Women's International Conference.
 Her husband joined her in London only three weeks before she died of pneumonia, on 7 June 1899, aged 46.
 On 4 July a memorial service was held in St Paul's Cathedral, Melbourne; in 1902 a statue was unveiled in London to her memory and, in tribute to her work in England and Australia, her English friends placed a bronze plaque on the wall of Christ Church, South Yarra.

 In 2007 Bear-Crawford was inducted to the Victorian Honour Roll of Women.